 *May contain spoilers*

 Everything is so neat and polished in Ravi Udyawar’s debut feature film, Mom.
 Sridevi, who plays the titular role, looks perfectly made-up in every scene, even when she is mourning the brutal rape of her daughter, or fighting villains.
 Her kitchen sink is more photogenic than an average man’s living room.
 She executes her revenge systematically, never leaving a loose end anywhere.
 Her victims walk into the trap that she sets without an ounce of doubt.
+There is an element of implausibility in the film that the makers never try to address.

 Mom is on the lines of recent films, Pink and Maatr, woven around crimes against women.
 The film has a one-note narrative, narrowing down its focus to crime and vengeance, and forgetting the criminals and the societal conditions which manufacture them.